augustjohnson/bos/docs/basics.md

 **Charisma** - Deception - Intimidation - Performance - Persuasion

-### Planes
-In most cases, you can simply replace the word "plane of existence" with "planet".

-For example, if you wanted to re-skin the spell Mind Spike, you would always know the location of the target for 1 hour as long as they remained on the same planet.

 ### Conditions
 In addition to all conditions in DND 5e, there are two more that only apply in 0 gravity environments.
 They are ***Free-Floating*** and ***Spiraling***.
 For example an attacker succeeding in a shove would be unable to force a target prone in 0G, but they would be able to start a target spiraling.